-The bible speaks of the “paths of the sea” (Psalms 8.8) pointing to the fact that the seas have large underwater circuits of that move the waters based on ocean temperatures, winds and the earth’s rotations.
+The bible speaks of the “paths of the sea” (Psalms 8.8) pointing to the fact that the seas have large underwater circuits.
+They move the waters based on ocean temperatures, winds and the earth’s rotations.
 This is another amazing scientific fact that has been reaffirmed by multiple scientists and explores over the centuries.

 Matthew Maury (1806-1873) a Christian and scientist considered to be a great oceanographer and explorer learned of this verse and set out in a search to find its meaning.

-His studies lead him to find and reaffirm the bibles statements about the currents in the ocean and the “paths” of oceanic currents under the seas.
+Matthew’s studies lead him to reaffirm the bibles statements about ocean currents and the “paths” of currents under the seas.
 He studied their speed and direction, and eventually charted many of his finding for marine navigation.

 Major Ocean Currents: